Search for a property and see it's band

 View previous years Council Tax charges

-If you live in Blackrod, Horwich or Westhoughton then an extra charge will be added to pay for services provided by the Town Council.
+If you live in Blackrod, Horwich or Westhoughton then an extra charge will be added to your council tax to pay for services provided by the Town Council.
 This is called a parish precept and the money collected by the Borough Council is paid over to the Town Council.

-For more information on the town councils, click on Links
+Properties are placed into one of eight bands (A-H) depending on their market value on 1st April 1991.
 The Valuation Office Agency is responsible for deciding the band for each property and the band will determine how much council tax you have to pay.

 It's free to challenge or enquire about your council tax band.

-You can also make a formal challenge to the VOA - however, you can only do this in certain circumstances (e.g. if your property has changed significantly since it was valued).
+You can also make a formal challenge to the VOA.
+However, you can only do this in certain circumstances e.g. if your property has changed significantly since it was valued.

 Further information is available at www.voa.gov.uk and www.gov.uk/council-tax-appeals